 THE MYTH OF A “FREE” SPRINGFIELD

 Henry Kelly the patriarch of the first family to settle at what became Springfield brought at least one slave with him: "Negro Jack."
 On March 18, 1822, Henry and his wife, Mary, sold eight-year-old Negro Jack for $300.
-Jack was probably Springfield's first black resident and slave.
+Jack was probably Springfield's first Negro resident and slave.

-Two of the four original proprietors of the town of Springfield, John Taylor and Thomas Cox, owned black slaves while living in Springfield.
+Two of the four original proprietors of the town of Springfield, John Taylor, and Thomas Cox, owned Negro slaves while living in Springfield.
 Cox, who moved to Springfield in 1823 to become the first Registrar of the Land Office, owned at least two female slaves, Nance and Dice, and most probably a young male slave, Reuben.
 Nance and Dice were sold by the Sheriff of Sangamon County at public auction in 1827 in order to satisfy Cox's debts.
 Later, Nance would be the subject of two Illinois Supreme Court cases involving the issue of slavery and the ownership of slaves by Illinois residents.
 One of the cases, Bailey vs. Cromwell, was argued by Lincoln.

 In 1827 the Sangamon County Commissioners' Court levied a tax "on slaves and indentures or registered Negro or mulatto servants," which offers evidence that Springfield slaves were considered personal property."

-The evidence is clear that slavery was still a part of Springfield life at the time of Lincoln's arrival in 1837.
+The evidence is clear that slavery was still a part of Springfield's life at the time of Lincoln's arrival in 1837.
 It continued for some time thereafter.
-The 1840 census revealed that Springfield's population of 2,579 included 115 blacks about 4.4 percent of the total population.
+The 1840 census revealed that Springfield's population of 2,579 included 115 Negroes about 4.4 percent of the total population.
 Six were "slaves" and the remaining 109 were "free colored."
 Lincoln knew and had significant personal contacts with at least three of the slave owners, James Bell, Ninian Edwards, and William May.
 James Bell, listed as owning one young female slave, was a member of the trading firm of James Bell and Joshua Speed.
 Lincoln represented Bell in at least three legal cases, one each in 1838, 1839, and 1842.

 Ninian Edwards, Mary Lincoln’s brother-in-law, was listed as owning one young male slave.